-education providers are authorised to issue the relevant qualification and are evaluated to assure continued quality learning outcomes for their graduates (TEQSA,

-2. a set of agreed and contemporary Standards for practice exist for the profession, against which the capability of intending graduates of entry to practice programs can be assessed.
+- education providers are authorised to issue the relevant qualification and are evaluated to assure continued quality learning outcomes for their graduates (TEQSA, ASQA and the Australian Qualifications Framework) - 2. a set of agreed and contemporary Standards for practice exist for the profession, against which the capability of intending graduates of entry to practice programs can be assessed.